DAI-Lab/SteganoGAN/README.md

 follow the PyTorch installation instructions at https://pytorch.org before installing the other dependencies by running:

-> pip install -r requirements.txt
+> make install-develop

 Once everything is done installing, run the unit tests to make sure things are set up properly.

-> python -m pytest
+> make test

 Finally, you're ready to make modifications to the model architecture and run:

-> python train.py
+> python train.py --dataset data/mscoco --data_depth 16 --hidden_dim 64